chango/inferno/doc/counting.rst

-    Unless you create and specify your own **result_processor**, Inferno defaults to the **keyset_result** processor which simply uses a CSV writer to print the results from the reduce step to standard out.
+    Unless you create and specify your own **result_processor**, Inferno defaults to the **keyset_result** processor which simply uses a CSV writer to print the results from the reduce step to standard output.

     Other common result processor use cases include: populating a cache, persisting to a database, writing back to